 19. Develop Your Personal Brand

 Personal branding is all the rage!
 Now that we have the internet and social media, so much more of our lives are becoming public and it is important to make sure that whatever you are putting out into the world is reflective of your own personal brand.
 What message are you trying to get across?
 Is your brand facilitating that message or damaging it?
-Check out this post from Forbes.com for more info.
+Check out this post from Forbes.com or this post from Miles Anthony Smith for more info.

 20. Work on Your Elevator Pitch

 Your elevator pitch is an introductory blurb that you use to tell people about yourself and what you do.
 The idea is that you should be able to get through your elevator pitch in 30 seconds or so - the length of an elevator ride.
-Now, whether you are a fan of the elevator pitch, or the escalator pitch, coined by the delightful Jo Gifford, I don't mind, as long as you have the words ready and available to explain what it is you do!
+Now, whether you are a fan of the elevator pitch, or the escalator pitch, I don't mind, as long as you have the words ready and available to explain what it is you do!

 21. Upgrade your Work Wardrobe